julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 <img src="distance_metrics.png" width="1000" height="500">
 <br>

-This chart shows the users sleep levels by day of the week.
+This chart shows the users sleep levels by day of the week with the highest amount of sleep on Sunday, which is also when users are getting the lowest step count and lowest active days per week.
+This suggests that most participants think of Sundays as "Rest days' and may be intentionally working out on other days of the week.

 <img src="sleep.png" width="900" height="500" alt="Bar chart showing the average sleep minutes per day of the week." />